peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Generating_Random_Numbers_from_a_Distribution_of_Data_Points></a>
 ### Generating Random Numbers from a Distribution of Data Points

-To generate a random number (or data point) based on the distribution of a list of numbers (or data points), an application can&mdash;
+To generate a random number (or data point) based on the distribution of a list of numbers (or data points)&mdash;

 - choose one of the numbers or points at random (see, for example, [Choosing a Random Item from a List](#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List)), and
 - add a randomized "jitter" to the chosen number or point; for example&mdash;